kayveen/Learning-how-to-learn-Coursera-Notes/README.md

 Recalling the information means self-testing, checking and making sure the information in your memory is correct.

 -   Do not reread!
-Recall!Â *Recalling information has proven to be the most effective method of learning information.*
+Recall! *Recalling information has proven to be the most effective method of learning information.*

 -   The recall process is known to enhance deep learning and form solid chunks.